margau/dmxnet/README.md

 [![npm](https://img.shields.io/npm/dt/dmxnet.svg)](https://www.npmjs.com/package/dmxnet)
 [![Travis (.com)](https://img.shields.io/travis/com/margau/dmxnet.svg)](https://travis-ci.com/margau/dmxnet)

-dmxnet is an ArtNet-DMX-sender and receiver for nodejs, currently under heavy development!
+dmxnet is an ArtNet-DMX-sender and receiver for nodejs

+# Warning: This Libary is not really actively maintained from me at the moment.
+It probably does work, but PRs might take a time, if merged at all.
+Feel free to fork if you wanna extend and develop it actively.

 ## Features